Marital and Family Therapy (MFTH)

 MFTH 504.
 Advanced Theory in Marital and Family Therapy.
 4 Units.

 Provides a metaperspective for analysis and development of systemic-relational theories guiding marital and family therapy practice.
 Conceptualization and deconstruction of philosophical, religious, political, sociological, and ecosystemic notions.
 Preparation to critique and develop MFT theory with an emphasis on ethical and social-contextual aspects of case conceptualization and implications for recovery-based practice.

 MFTH 505.
 Advanced Family Studies.
 4 Units.

 A critical survey of the research and theory growing out of the fields of human development and family studies.
 Provides students with a background on the social and historical factors that form the context in which families are defined and function.
 Students apply course material to the practice of family life education and family therapy.

 MFTH 506.
-Foundations of Systemic Practice.
+Foundations of Systems Thinking: Theory and Neuroscience.
 3 Units.